๐ŸŒŽHonors World History

 Confucianism in China

-• Confucius (5th century BCE) emphasized moral cultivation—the Five Relationships and concepts of ren (benevolence) and li (ritual propriety) structured social harmony
+• Confucius (551โ€“479 BCE) emphasized moral cultivation.
+The Five Relationships (ruler-subject, parent-child, husband-wife, elder-younger, friend-friend) and concepts of ren (benevolence) and li (ritual propriety) structured social harmony around duty and reciprocity.

-• Han Dynasty adoption made Confucian classics the basis for civil service exams, linking education, government service, and social status for two millennia
+• Han Dynasty adoption (206 BCEโ€“220 CE) made Confucian classics the basis for civil service examinations, linking education, government service, and social status for roughly two millennia.
+This created one of history's most durable meritocratic systems.

-• Neo-Confucian revivals during the Song and Ming dynasties integrated Buddhist and Daoist concepts while reasserting Confucian ethics as China's governing philosophy
+• Neo-Confucian revivals during the Song (960โ€“1279) and Ming (1368โ€“1644) dynasties integrated Buddhist and Daoist metaphysical concepts while reasserting Confucian ethics as China's governing philosophy.
+Zhu Xi's synthesis became the standard for the exam system from the 12th century onward.

 Shinto in Japan

-Compare: Buddhism vs. Confucianism in East Asia—Buddhism offered individual salvation and monastic escape from worldly concerns, while Confucianism demanded engagement with family and state obligations.
+Compare: Buddhism vs. Confucianism in East Asia.
+Buddhism offered individual salvation and monastic escape from worldly concerns, while Confucianism demanded engagement with family and state obligations.
 Chinese and Japanese societies often practiced both, using each for different life domains.
 This complementary relationship is a key example of religious syncretism.

 Reform Movements Challenging Established Authority